eevajonnapanula/ultimate-css-animations/README.md

 [Playspedia](https://playspedia.com/) can be found after every animation.

-## Pure CSS
+## Technologies used

-This project has been made with only HTML and CSS.
+This project has been made with only HTML and CSS, and with just a little bit of JavaScript to use Intersection Observer API.